wilsonify/wilsonify.github.io/content/recipes/OAT FLOUR GRIDDLE CAKES WITH BLUEBERRY SAUCE126.md

 golden brown all over, 1 to 2 minutes.
 Serve warm with some blueberry sauce for a great

-fucking time.
+ time.

 ## Modifications
-Not that instant bullshit.
+Not that instant bull  .
 Real rolled oats.

- This might sound fancy, but take some rolled oats, throw them in a blender or food processor, and run until that shit looks like flour.
-You can use all-purpose or whole wheat flour here too if it’s too early to be fucking with your blender.
+ This might sound fancy, but take some rolled oats, throw them in a blender or food processor, and run until that    looks like flour.
+You can use all-purpose or whole wheat flour here too if it’s too early to be  with your blender.